Behavioral and neural changes underlying skilled motor actions

 ~100 year -1

-Over the past few years we have focused on studying the circuits and computations of the cerebral cortex and basal ganglia in the context of reward seeking behaviors in mice.
+Over the past several years we have focused on studying cortico-basal ganglia circuit function in the context of reward seeking behaviors in mice.
 Previous work has spanned a range of questions from behavioral measures of disease progression in human patients to the structure glutamate receptors.

 Our lab spans a wide range of approaches from electrophysiology during behavior to two-photon imaging.
 We are always on the lookout to work with talented, interested people with diverse skills and backgrounds either as members of the lab or as visiting scientists through the Janelia Visiting Scientists program.